-Dr Akira Miyauchi is President and COO of Kuma Hospital, Centre of Excellence in Thyroid Care, Kobe, Japan.
+Dr Akira Miyauchi is President and Chief Operations Officer of Kuma Hospital, Centre of Excellence in Thyroid Care, Kobe, Japan.
 In 1993, Dr Miyauchi proposed a clinical trial for patients diagnosed with low-risk papillary micro carcinomas of the thyroid.
-The trial, which started the same year, allowed patients to choose between immediate surgery - the accepted standard of care - or active surveillance of the disease.
-In this interview with Dia:gram, Dr Miyauchi discusses the results of the 26-year study, and how it is impacting the way doctors around the world are treating low-risk papillary micro carcinomas of the thyroid.
+The trial, which started the same year, allowed patients to choose between immediate surgery – the accepted standard of care – or active surveillance of the disease.
+In this interview with Roche Diagram magazine, Dr Miyauchi discusses the results of the 26-year study and how it is impacting the way doctors around the world are treating low-risk papillary micro carcinomas of the thyroid.

 In 1970, Dr Akira Miyauchi graduated from Japan’s Osaka University Medical School with a single-minded goal: To become a surgeon.